sylodev/community-actions/Misc/Can eh dian-move/README.md

 # Move

-Basic move action to move messages from one channel to another
+Basic move action to move messages from one channel to another\

-NOTE: DOES NOT MOVE IMAGES/ATTACHMENTS YET AS ATLAS DOES NOT HAVE A TAG FOR THEM

 ## Usage